shuai-huang/shuai-huang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-**My lab is actively looking for highly motivated students.
-If you are interested, please feel free to contact me: shuai.huang@auburn.edu**
+CNAI lab is actively looking for highly motivated students.
+If you are interested, please feel free to contact me: shuai.huang@auburn.edu

 <!--
 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.